adventure

-We're safe and sound here in Providence.
+We’re safe and sound here in Providence.
 The hurricane swept through yesterday and we stayed snug in the apartment, catching up on schoolwork and relaxing.
-There were several hours of Diablo III (Josh) and of baking cheesy pull-apart bread (me).
-There was an evening of catching up on our favorite shows and watching The Adventures… Continue reading Canning: Apple butter
+There were several hours of Diablo III (Josh) and of baking cheesy pull-apart bread (me).… Continue reading

 This meal brought to you by Christopher Columbus